 Many mothers will make the choice to fast while breastfeeding during Ramadan.
 Even so many will still have concerns for themselves and for their infants.

-As Ramadan draws nearer, I find the question most frequently asked on various mother and child support groups is, will I be able to fast and breastfeed my child?
+As Ramadan draws closer, I find the question most frequently asked on various mother and child support groups is, will I be able to fast and breastfeed my child?

 These mothers’ concerns vary from the age of the breastfed baby, to how will breastfeeding affect the nutrients and the quantity of her breast milk.
 A baby who is heavily relying on breast milk has different needs from a nursing toddler who can eat some kinds of food in addition to the breast milk.